MicrosoftDocs/winrt-api/windows.applicationmodel/appinstance_unregister_1708113967.md

 ## -see-also

 ## -examples
-Once registered, an instance remians registered until either the instance process terminates or the instance unregisters itself.
+Once registered, an instance remains registered until either the instance process terminates or the instance unregisters itself.
 This example unregisters the current this app.
 It no longer takes part in instance redirection.

 ```csharp